proposal for CEA-708 closed caption support in NDI

 The NDI Closed caption data consists of the type 2 ANC ADF Packet which contains the CEA 708 CDP packet.
 The data is base64 encoded and enclosed in an XML tag labelled <C708>.
 The <C708> tag also contains an XML Attribute which defines the SDI video line where the metadata came from (or should be inserted).
 It is important to note that the type 2 ANC ADF Packet is only available in 10-bit SDI systems, and the raw 10 bit data is in a packed format.
 This packed data format is preserved through the base64 encoding via NDI.
 The overall objective is to allow for transparent capture and restoration of CEA-708 captions regardless of the complexity or content.

 Whilst it might be attractive to deconstruct the CEA708 data to be carried by NDI in a more human readable format this would entail considerable technical knowledge to deconstruct, then reconstruct the CDP content, and would make this proposal difficult to implement by developers with limited experience of CEA-708 data formats.
 There is scope for phase II of this project which would cover parsing of the per frame CC metadata into longer form completed subtitle runs which would then be stored in an XML construct within the real time (non frame based) NDI Metadata stream.
+For more information see RPI-NDI-UCF-2020 which defines the universal caption format, attempting to normalise various caption standards into one human readable form.

 This represents the VANC ADF CDP data from line 10 of an incoming 10-bit SDI signal which carries C708 closed captions.
 The data block starts with the the ADF header 0x000 0x3FF 0x3FF and includes the entire C708 block as shown in the table below.
 The raw data is in packed 10-bit format and this is preserved when the source data block is base64 encoded.